The only thing more stressful than buying a house and

 We’ll relax and then we'll take our 'bubbly' to the deck; the deck which overlooks a

-Garden of Eden so lush with banana trees, hanging wisteria vines and overgrown ferns.
+Garden of Eden so lush with banana trees, hanging wisteria

 And beyond that deck, a natural wildlife preserve complete with a frog pond where the frogs